Ministry of Defence (United Kingdom): Contracting

 A full set of the DEFCONs can be accessed via the MoD's Defence Gateway (registration required).

 The government noted in 2013 that the MoD's third-party expenditure was characterised by "complex, high-value contracts".
 Defence purchasing contributes to government ambitions to make supply chains more accessible to small and medium-sized enterprises, but the government commented that it had yet to secure good insight into the supply chain role of SMEs.

+Consultation

+The National Defence Industries Council is a UK body through which the Ministry is able to consult strategically with its principal defence suppliers and, through the Council's sub-groups, to consult with bodies in specific industrial sectors.
+Membership consists of a range of companies and appointments are made "at the discretion of the Secretary of State".

 Property portfolio

 The Ministry of Defence is one of the United Kingdom's largest landowners, owning 227,300 hectares of land and foreshore (either freehold or leasehold) at April 2014, which was valued at "about £20 billion".
 The MOD also has "rights of access" to a further 222,000 hectares.
 In total, this is about 1.8% of the UK land mass.
 The total annual cost to support the defence estate is "in excess of £3.3 billion".

-The defence estate is divided as training areas & ranges (84.0%), research & development (5.4%), airfields (3.4%), barracks & camps (2.5%), storage & supply depots (1.6%), and other (3.0%).
+The defence estate consists of training areas and ranges (84.0%), research and development facilities (5.4%), airfields (3.4%), barracks and camps (2.5%), storage and supply depots (1.6%), and other (3.0%).
 These are largely managed by the Defence Infrastructure Organisation.